SamuelSwartzberg/flashcardifying_text_temp/math.md

 ⟮each shape⟯ represents ⟮a set S⟯.
-⟮the area outside⟯ of ⟮a shape representing set S⟯ represents ⟮S⎴C⎴⟯ a shape s1 within another shape s2 indicates ⟮s1 ⊂ s2⟯ two shapes s1, s2 ⟮not overlapping⟯ indicates ⟮they are disjoint⟯ two shapes s1, s2 ⟮overlapping⟯ indicates they ⟮have an intersection⟯. the overlapping area of  s1, s2 indicates their intersection.
+⟮the area outside⟯ of ⟮a shape representing set S⟯ represents ⟮S⎴C⎴⟯ a shape s1 ⟮within another shape s2⟯ indicates ⟮s1 ⊂ s2⟯ two shapes s1, s2 ⟮not overlapping⟯ indicates ⟮they are disjoint⟯ two shapes s1, s2 ⟮overlapping⟯ indicates they ⟮have an intersection⟯. the overlapping area of  s1, s2 indicates their intersection.